-- 1.10 Monitoring and evaluating the effectiveness of the Bank's risk management processes. - 2.
-Chief Risk Officer (CRO) 128 - 2.1 Qualifications of the Chief Risk Officer - 2.1.1 The CRO should have the knowledge and skills necessary to oversee the Bank's risk management activities.
-To be assessed based on the ability of the CRO to influence decisions that affect the Bank's exposure to risk. - 2.1.2 He should have the ability to interpret and articulate risk in a clear and understandable manner.
+- 1.10 Monitoring and evaluating the effectiveness of the Bank's risk management processes. - Chief Risk Officer (CRO) 136 2. - 2.1 Qualifications of the Chief Risk Officer - 2.1.1 The CRO should have the knowledge and skills necessary to oversee the Bank's risk management activities.
+To be assessed based on the ability of the CRO to influence decisions that affect the Bank's exposure to risk. - 2.1.2 He should have the ability to interpret and articulate risk in a clear and understandable manner. - 2.1.3 He can engage in a constructive dialogue with the Board, CEO, and other senior management on key risk issues, without compromising his independence. - 2.2 Appointment of the Chief Risk Officer - 2.2.1 The Bank shall appoint a CRO, or any equivalent position, who shall be independent from executive functions and business line responsibilities, operations and revenue-generating functions. - 2.2.2 The CRO shall be appointed with prior approval of the Board of Directors. - 2.2.3 Regardless of rank, his appointment shall require the prior approval of the Bangko Sentral ng Pilipinas.
+137

-128 MORB, Section 142 Risk Governance Framework
+136 MORB, Section 142 Risk Governance Framework